It’s blue and it runs fast! Or is it yellow?

 Rarity: You can still find him in some shops and on Ebay.
 Even the F4F website still has him.
 1500 made worldwide

 First 4 Figures started making really weird decisions a while ago.
 And it all started with this statue.
 I don’t know or get why but when they announced Super Sonic, they also announced an exclusive edition next to the regular.
 And even though we love special/exclusive/limited editions, being the fact that we would lose our nice number, we ordered the regular.
-One could say that we could have ordered them both (which we essentially did) but we decided that one should be enough even if it’s the regular.
+One could say that we could have ordered them both, which we actually did but we cancelled the exclusive after all, because we decided that one should be enough even if it’s the regular.

 Now I have to say I’m glad that we only ordered one since I’m not that fond of this one.
 The sculpting is nice, as is the paint job, and I like the base design.
 He’s quite impressive with his rather dynamic pose and mean-ish look.
 So what’s it that I don’t like about it?
 Well, if you look at the first three photo’s, you can clearly see why.
 The scale!
 One thing that should always be the same throughout a statue line is the scale.
 Sonic was, like said, a mere 12inch while Super Sonic is 15inch/38cm!